jankrepl/deepdow/docs/source/losses.rst

     {}^{\text{L}}r^{\textbf{w}}_{t} = \log \frac{p^{\textbf{w}}_{t}}{p^{\textbf{w}}_{t-1}}

-Note that in all in both of the cases the initial holding :math:`V` cancels out and the portfolio returns are independent of it.
+Note that in both of the cases the initial holding :math:`V` cancels out and the portfolio returns are independent of it.